 Our classes include physical postures, breathing exercises, chant, philosophy, guided meditation and deep relaxation.
 The following descriptions are meant to give you a general idea of the pace, intensity and style of each practice, but each class is as unique and inspiring as the teacher who leads it.
 Check out the About Us page to learn about each teacher's individual approach.

-Flow: All-Levels: A mixed level class designed for athletic beginners and those with some Yoga experience.
+All-Levels: A mixed level class designed for athletic beginners and those with some Yoga experience.
 Flow classes synchronize breath and movement to build heat, flexibility, strength and endurance.
 Though creative sequencing varies from teacher to teacher, the fluidity of the Sun Salutation is a key component of any given class.
 All-Levels classes are tailored based on the needs of the group but will offer variations to allow for an appropriate degree of challenge for both new and veteran students.

 Ashtanga Vinyasa Yoga is the original flow practice out of India.
 The linking of breath and movement through a specific sequence of postures originates with Ashtanga Yoga.
 Based on the traditional method as put forth by Sri K Pattabhi Jois, these classes are comprised of sequences and subsequences determined by the general ability of the group.

 In the Mysore Style tradition students are given individual instruction within the group setting.
 Students may come and go freely anytime during the two-hour class period.
 Students are introduced to the Primary Series, a sequence designed to align and detoxify the body, beginning with the Sun Salutation and Standing Poses.
 Through repetition students gradually commit the sequence to memory and take the first steps toward establishing a personal practice.
 Each student will receive individual instruction and hands on assists as they practice and advance through the series at their own pace.

 Contemplative & Restorative Yoga

-Yin: All-Levels: Yin Yoga is a practice of being, rather than doing, helping to relieve the effects of stress and bring the body and mind into balance.
+Yin: Yin Yoga is a practice of being, rather than doing, helping to relieve the effects of stress and bring the body and mind into balance.
 We work very hard in our lives, and though we may sleep, we rarely take the time to truly rest and restore.
 Yin classes utilize props to support seated, prone and spine postures that target the hips, shoulders and spine.
 Postures are held for 3-5 minutes allowing for a deep opening and release of large muscle groups and joints.
 Classes are for students of all-levels interested in receiving the amazing benefits of yoga without the strenuous activity of a other methods.
 Yin Yoga classes are great way to balance an active practice or lifestyle.
 Come rest and renew your body-mind and leave with greater energy and clarity.

 Open Studio encourages students with an established self-practice to maintain consistency and devotion to the process.
 No formal teacher guides the Open Studio time.
 Students must be able to direct their own personal practice.
 All styles of yoga, meditation and breath practice are welcome.
 Current membership or drop-in rate required to attend.
 Those interested in Open Studio must contact Shala in advance to be granted access.